-Private property includes those properties owned, possessed, or held by an individual or legal entity with land title inscribed in the General Registry of Property, municipal registries, or the
+Private property includes those properties owned, possessed, or held by an individual or legal entity with land title inscribed in the General Registry of Property, municipal registries, or the Cadastral Information Registry .
+Where multiple individuals and/or entities are listed on a property title, all individuals or entities listed must agree to participate in the Forest Project.

-7 Definition of communal land of the Cadastral Information Registry Law.
+&lt;sup>7 Definition of communal land of the Cadastral Information Registry Law.
 Decree number 41-2005.